jyyhuang/ezclips/README.md

    - Automatically inject video files into TikTok's upload form
    - Clean up storage after successful injection

-> **Note**: TikTok tabs will open in the background.
-You may need to manually add captions, hashtags, and finalize the upload on each tab.
+> **Note**: TikTok tabs will open in the background, but you may need to click on them for the scripts to run.
+You may also need to manually add captions, hashtags, and finalize the upload on each tab.

 ## Support